ionous/sashimi/README.md

 * Improved scripting: type injection for script callbacks, global variables, type inferencing, variants for object properties, prettier syntax, ...
 * Improved relationship support: especially relation-by-value; use sql(ite) to represent inter-object relationships in the runtime.
 * Improved support for testing stories: especially a way to test expected output.
-* Improved object modeling: for instance, [context state machines](https://github.com/ionous/hsm-statechart) to support concepts such as "lockable", "openable", "rideable" ( instead of classes. )
+* Improved object modeling: for instance, [context state machines](https://github.com/ionous/hsm-statechart) to support concepts such as "lockable", "openable", "rideable" ( instead of classes: "container", "door", "vehicle", etc. )
 * AST translation of script callbacks into other programming languages.
 * Some sort of web-based story editor.